 Guam may not be on your top 10 list of places to find ruins, but it should be.
 The Chamorro people used to build their homes in a very specific way such that they would be kept up off the ground—away from water damage and especially animals.
 There are Spanish ruins from their time here as well.
 Guam has changed hands many times, and pieces of history are all that remain of some of them.
 Ruins have a way of reminding us of the things that happened before we all came along.
 We are not the beginning, nor will we be the end.

 Read on: Guam

 Speaking of history and tropical paradise, we can’t skip Hawaii.
-The Hawaiians’ history is one most mainland Americans don’t know much about.
+The Hawaiians’ history is something most mainland Americans don’t know much about.
 Parts of their history and culture may seem offensive, but my personal rule when thinking of the past is that we can’t hold people from one era to the social norms and standards of another.
 The ruins you may stumble upon throughout the Islands may seem small compared to the Pyramids or the Acropolis, but they are no less significant to the Hawaiian people.
 Be sure to stop at the Pu’uhonua O Honaunau National Historic Park (or anywhere else on the islands!) and learn a little about Hawaiian history before embarking on a hike to King Kamehameha I’s birth site or other historic sites around Hawaii.
 The ruins of what once was a kingdom will shine brighter for you if you do.